Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Performance: Users' Perspectives

 \subsubsection{Performance on CPUs}

-Figure~\ref{fig:llamp_throughput} shows the performance of CPUs, including prefill speed and decoding speed with llama.cpp.
-Overall, there has been a consistent improvement in both prefill and decoding speeds with new-generation processors. \revision{The Apple M1, as a laptop-tier SoC, demonstrates the highest performance.
-The Dimensity $9300$, which ranks first among non-Apple SoCs, shows about a $10$\% performance gap compared with the Apple M1 in the decode stage, but delivers only $65$\% of the Apple M1’s throughput in the prefill stage.} The Snapdragon 8 Gen $3$ (Xiaomi $14$ Pro) ranks \revision{third} among all tested devices, showing $80$\% throughput of the Dimensity $9300$.
-Comparing Snapdragon SoCs across different tiers, each successive generation shows approximately a $50\%$ improvement in prefill speed, while decode speed improves even more significantly, ranging from $80\%$ to $110\%$. \rev{We note that Snapdragon 870 (Huawei Matepad11 Pro) and Kirin 9000E (Huawei Matepad12.6 Pro) consist of the same cores, and the performance gap may result from higher CPU frequency on Kirin 9000E.} \rev{Notably, a significant performance gap persists between Kirin SoCs and those from Snapdragon and MediaTek in terms of supporting LLMs.}
+Figure~\ref{fig:llamp_throughput} shows the performance of CPUs on different mobile devices, including prefill speed and decoding speed with llama.cpp.
+From the device perspective, there has been a consistent improvement in both prefill and decoding speeds with new-generation processors.
+Among the tested devices, the Apple M$1$ SoC exhibits the most superior performance as a laptop-grade processor.
+The Dimensity $9300$, while leading the non-Apple SoC category, trails the Apple M$1$ by approximately $10$\% to $20$\% during the decode stage.
+However, its exceptional performance significantly diminishes in the prefill stage, where it achieves $60$\% of the Apple M$1$’s throughput for 64-token prompts and only $20$\% for $512$-token prompts.
+The Snapdragon $8$ Gen $3$ follows as the third-best device, delivering roughly $80$\% of the throughput observed in the Dimensity $9300$.
+Additionally, a significant performance gap exists between Kirin SoCs and their Snapdragon and MediaTek counterparts in terms of LLM support.
+From the model perspective, we draw the following observations:

-Our results highlight a notable performance disparity in LLM inference across mobile CPUs.
-Specifically, top-tier SoCs like \revision{the Apple M1 or the Dimensity $9300$} demonstrate significantly better LLM support compared to mid-tier SoCs.
-This suggests that for optimal LLM performance, developers should focus on leveraging the most advanced processors available.
-Furthermore, top-tier SoCs support advanced machine instructions that can significantly boost performance.
-We will examine this potential in detail in Section~\ref{subsec:instruction}.

-We further evaluate the performance with two scenarios: one involving a prompt of $64$ tokens with a generation of $128$ tokens, and the other involving a prompt of $512$ tokens with a generation of $256$ tokens.
-The larger input matrix in the latter case implies greater computational intensity and \revision{memory resource} demands.
-Figure~\ref{fig:llamp_throughput} illustrates that inference speed decreases as the token length increases. \delete{The results may be attributed to the impact of DVFS.
-With longer prompts and generation tasks, the increased load causes the CPU frequency to throttle more aggressively.} Across all tested devices, the performance degradation for both prefill and decoding is relatively consistent, ranging between $10\%$ and $20\%$. \revision{An exception is that the prefill speed achieves a $2.5\times$ improvement on the Apple M1, suggesting that matrix parallel computation on CPUs still has room for further optimization.}
+\textbf{\textit{Linear Scaling of Computational Overhead}}: The computational cost exhibits a nearly linear relationship with increases in model size.
+Across different devices and configurations, the throughput ratios closely mirror the model size ratios within the same family.
+For instance, after applying $4$-bit quantization, the Qwen$3$-$4$B model, which is roughly twice the size of Qwen$3$-$1$B, demonstrates a prefill speed that is only $0.3\times$ to $0.5\times$ of the Qwen$3$-$1$B when tested on the same device and under the same configuration.